-1992 Lancashire Wildlife Trust first contests the quarrying of Brockholes.
+1992 – The Lancashire Wildlife Trust first contest the quarrying of Brockholes.

-27 November 2006 The Lancashire Wildlife Trust has four weeks to raise £50,000 to buy the Brockholes site, near Preston, and protect it from development.
-Brockholes sits next to J31 of the M6 and is the size of 120 football pitches.
+November 2006 – The Lancashire Wildlife Trust has four weeks to raise £50,000 to buy the Brockholes site and protect it from development.

-July 2007 The Royal Institute of British Architects (RIBA) announced the launch of a new open competition to design new visitor facilities.
+July 2007 – The Royal Institute of British Architects (RIBA) announced the launch of a new open competition to design Brockholes new visitor centre.

-April 2008 The Lancashire Wildlife Trust announced the completion of its first phase of preparatory work, including the restoration of the wetlands, creation of ponds, seeding of meadows, planting new hedgerows and trees, making access paths and building proper bird watching hides.
+April 2008 – The Trust announced the completion of its first phase of preparatory work, including the restoration of the wetlands, creation of ponds, seeding of meadows, planting new hedgerows and trees, making access paths and building bird watching hides.

 March 2009 – LWT secures £8million of funding from the North West Regional Development Agency (NWDA).